Simon Ball

 Publications

-• The Bomber in British Strategy: Doctrine, Strategy and Britain’s World Role, 1945-1960 (Abingdon: Routledge Revivals, 2022).
-ISBN 978-0-429-30914-4.
+• The Bomber in British Strategy: Doctrine, Strategy and Britain’s World Role, 1945–1960 (Boulder, Co. and Oxford: Westview, 1995, reprinted Routledge, 2022).

 Research Projects

 AHRC, The Practice of International History in the 21st Century (PIH21).
-An AHRC international network that interrogated the underlying practice-based conceptual framework of international history in the contemporary era.
+An AHRC international network that surfaced the underlying practice-based conceptual framework of international history in the contemporary era.
 The project partner was the Chief Historian, Foreign and Commonwealth Office.

 External Collaboration